Estimate Time7 min

 While everyone's risk tolerance, retirement horizon, and lifestyles are different, most everyone is interested in saving money on taxes.
 If you are holding investments in a traditional IRA and you think you may be in a lower tax bracket this year than you might be in the future, then a "focused conversion" may be a strategy to consider.

 "The benefits of converting while you're in a lower bracket compound year after year.
-It's like getting a tax break that grows over time," explains Mitch Pomerance, CFP®, CFA, a Fidelity advisor based in Danvers, Massachusetts.
+It's like getting a tax break that grows over time," explains Mitch Pomerance, CFP®, CFA, a Fidelity consultant based in Danvers, Massachusetts.
 Note that you won't be able to withdraw the converted balance and realize the tax benefit penalty-free until you reach age 59½ or until 5 years after the conversion, if below age 59½.
 Additional exemptions may apply.
 Taxes on earnings may still apply if you're not taking a qualified distribution.1

 When rebalancing your investment mix or considering future legacy intent, this approach may allow you to pay less in taxes on the converted amount than you otherwise would.
 It can be a good idea to convert with assets with relatively higher potential for appreciation, such as stocks compared to bonds.
 Over time, those savings, coupled with the power of compounded, tax-free growth in a Roth account may mean more retirement security, higher after-tax retirement income, and a larger legacy for you and your loved ones.